 Levels of capital gearing vary enormously between industries.
 Companies requiring high investment in tangible assets are commonly highly geared.
 Consequently, it is difficult to generalise about when capital gearing is too high.
 However, most accountants would agree that gearing is too high when the proportion of debt exceeds the proportion of equity.

 This is sometimes known as income gearing.
 It looks at how many times a company’s operating profits exceed its interest payable.
 The higher the figure, the more likely a company is to be able to meet its interest payments.
-Anything in excess of four is usually considered to be safe.
+Anything in excess of three is usually considered to be safe.

 Written by a member of the Management Accounting examining team